ReedZyd/ReedZyd.github.io/_pages/about.md

   </p>
   <p>
-    I am currently on the job market and actively looking for collaboration and visiting opportunities.
-If you are interested, feel free to contact me.
+    <span class="job-market-line">I am currently on the job market and actively looking for collaboration and visiting opportunities.
+If you are interested, feel free to contact me.</span>
     <a class="btn" href="mailto:y.zhang5@tue.nl">Email</a>
   </p>
 </div>